Updated: 07.01.2021, by: Jesper Jakobsen

 An automation works by combining at least three components - a trigger, a rule and an action - in various ways.

-- Trigger: The trigger component starts an automation with a sent message, opened message, contact created, contact updated or contact created/updated
+- Trigger: The trigger component starts an automation.
+It can trigger on one of the following: A sent message, opened message, contact created, contact updated or contact created/updated

 - Rules: Rules control the space in between trigger and action - and between different actions.
-Rules can be of several types: All quizzes done, time delay, media played, contact group membership or contact has tags.
-You can apply one or more rules to guide the actions in your automation
+Rules can be of several types: All quizzes completed, time delay, media played, contact group membership or contact has tags.
+You can apply one or more rules to guide the actions in your automation.

 - Action: An action is something that happens at a certain stage in your automation and can be one of the following: Send message, update contact, update contact's groups or modify contact's tags